About Us

 New City Fellows

 A 9-month fellowship program that disciples emerging leaders with a focus on integrating faith and work, gospel worldview, personal growth, community formation, and cultural renewal.
-Personally led by our Director, Dr. Joshua Chatraw, while also featuring a diverse group of nationally recognized Christian leaders from different fields.
+Personally led by Director Daniel Lee, while also featuring a diverse group of national and local leading thinkers and practitioners.

 guild-icon